Mt-Lampert/htmx_on_fiber/JOURNAL.md

 would have continued with the latest HTTP method it was processed, with happened to be `DELETE`.

+The result:

-> We have a button that, all by itself, is able to issue a properly formatted
+> We [now] have a button that, all by itself, is able to issue a properly
-> HTTP DELETE request to the correct URL, and the UI and location bar are all
+> formatted HTTP DELETE request to the correct URL, and the UI and location bar
-> updated correctly.
-This was accomplished with three declarative attributes
+> are all updated correctly.
+This was accomplished with three declarative
-> placed directly on the button: hx-delete, hx-target and hx-push-url.
+> attributes placed directly on the button: hx-delete, hx-target and
+> hx-push-url.

 ## 2024-02-23 05:36